zhalok/multi-label-token-classification/readme.md

 "sample text": ["pos-tag-1","pos-tag2"]
 "sample text": ["ner-tag-1","ner-tag-2"]

-the main intuition behind following this approach is the model should automatically learn to predict the probability of one item in the first 0 to 14 tensor and one item in the second 15 to 35 tensor to be high for each token.
+the main intuition behind following this approach is the model should automatically learn to predict the probability of one item in the first 0 to 14 tensor and one item in the second 15 to 35 tensor to be high (both around 50%) for each token.

 how to run